ruairimoran/spock.cu/README.md

 The solver handles RAOCPs with:
 - affine dynamics,
-- quadratic(-plus-linear) stage and terminal costs,
+- quadratic and/or linear stage and terminal costs,
 - coherent risk measures,
 - convex state-input constraints.